 The Commonwealth Government has completed a phased transition from cash to accrual budgeting.
 Historically, cash accounting has underpinned the production of public accounts.
 This TES is the second to be prepared on an accrual basis1 using the tax liability method (TLM) of revenue recognition.

 The fundamental distinction between cash and accrual accounting centers on timing - cash accounting records the transaction when the cash is exchanged, whereas accrual indicators record a financial flow at the time economic value is created, transformed, exchanged, transferred or extinguished, whether or not cash is exchanged at the time.

 Under the TLM method of revenue recognition, the Commonwealth is deemed to have accrued revenue once an assessment of a tax liability has been made, whether that be by the Australian Taxation Office or by self-assessment.
 In many instances, this method retains elements of cash revenue recognition, for example where assessment and payment occur at the same time.

 - An alternative method of revenue recognition is the economic transaction method (ETM), under which the Commonwealth is deemed to have accrued revenue at the time the relevant economic or financial transaction occurs.
-For example, company tax would be accrued in the year a company earned the income rather than when the tax assessment is issued and payment is required (which can be up to a year later).
+For example, company tax would be accrued in the year a company earned the income rather than when the tax assessment is issued and payment is required (which can be up to eighteen months later).

 - In principle, ETM is generally more consistent with accrual accounting principles.
 However, with respect to tax revenue, the Commonwealth, at this stage, considers that the TLM provides a more robust and reliable basis for measuring revenue than ETM.